 What are the job opportunities in the USA for foreigners?

 Did you already ask yourself: why me and not an American Citizen?
-Here I will show you all the job opportunities you can get in the USA as a foreigner or an international student.
+Here, I will show you all the job opportunities you can get in the USA as a foreigner or an international student.

 But what is happening with the 10% left?
-Do you really think that it is easy for them to hire someone?
+Do you think that it is easy for them to hire someone?

 My language, my culture, my citizenship